Thigh and Butt Lift

 For many people the upper legs become very problematic as we age, and for others the thighs remain stubbornly resistant to diet and exercise after losing a large amount of weight.
 The fat cells, cellulite, and excess skin that can accumulate makes people look heavier, older and less fit than they actually are and this leads many of us to feel self-conscious about our appearance and how other view us.
 Because of this we shy away form social activities or sports that may sometimes leave our thighs exposed and isolate ourselves from those we love.
 And while some people achieve good results with vigorous exercise and a healthy diet, some of us experience difficulty in getting rid of this stubborn fat and tone our thighs.

-Fortunately, Modern Surgical Arts offers the ideal solution to achieve firmer and more attractive legs all through a simple procedure.
-There are multiple techniques available to our boar-certified plastic surgeons which allows them to customize the procedure to the specific needs of each individual patient.
+Fortunately, Modern Surgical Arts of Denver offers the ideal solution to achieve firmer and more attractive legs all through a simple procedure.
+There are multiple techniques available to our board-certified plastic surgeons, which allows them to customize the procedure to the specific needs of each individual patient.

 Below you will find all of the pertinent information on the procedure.
 Clients are always welcome to contact us or schedule a consultation at any time to receive more information or to begin the process.